TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 	Therefore you need to copy all original templates to this folder before you set this TypoScript setting.

+``view.pluginNamespace``
+	This can be used to specify an alternative namespace for the plugin.
+	Use this to shorten extabse daults plugin namespace, or to access arguments from other extensions by settings this option to there namespace.

 ``_LOCAL_LANG``
 	Under this key you can modify localized strings for this extension.
 	If you specify for example ``plugin.tx_blogexample._LOCAL_LANG.default.read_more =